Apipie/apipie-rails/PROPOSAL_FOR_RESPONSE_DESCRIPTIONS.md

   returns :user, :desc => "the requested record"  # includes the :id field, because this is a response error :code => 404, :desc => "no user with the specified id"
 ```

-Note: if the need arises, it would be possible to extend this pattern to also support `:only_in => :request` params.

 #### Support `:array_of => <param_group-name>` in the `returns` keyword